triplea-game/triplea/lobby-client-http/README.md

 Http-clients will typically have 2 components:
 (1) Feign annotated interface.
-This will describe the http methods available, POST or GEt, which parameters and headers.
+This will describe the http methods available, POST or GET, which parameters and headers.
 (2) Request and response objects, these are converted to JSON automatically.